Install BDOT Collector in Docker Compose

 LOGGING_YAML_PATH: /etc/otel/logging.yaml

-7. The manager.yaml will be autogenerated when connecting the collector to Bindplane and rolling out a configuration.
+7. The `manager.yaml` will be autogenerated when connecting the collector to Bindplane and rolling out a configuration.

-If you want to re-use the manager.yaml, create a storage directory and change the MANAGER_YAML_PATH path to:
+<div data-gb-custom-block data-tag="hint" data-style="info" class="hint hint-info"><p><strong>NOTE</strong></p><p>If you want to re-use the <code>manager.yaml</code>, create a <code>storage</code> directory and change the <code>MANAGER_YAML_PATH</code> path to:</p><pre class="language-yaml"><code class="lang-yaml">volumes:

 # Replace the volume with a local directory